 4. My funder/institution requires or prefers me to publish via the immediate (gold) OA route.
 What options do I have?

 Funders and institutions may prefer or require authors to publish their research via the immediate (gold) OA route.
-In these cases, authors can opt to publish their work in a fully open access journal, or to choose the OA option when publishing in a hybrid journal (a journal that publishes both subscription and OA content).
+In these cases, authors can opt to publish their work in a fully open access journal, or to choose the OA option when publishing in a hybrid journal (a journal that publishes both subscription and OA content) or a Transformative Journal.

 Funders with requirements or preferences for immediate OA publication will usually provide funding to support authors in complying with their policy.
 Find out more in our OA Funding FAQs.